top of page

 Why?
 Because over time, society has developed a comfortable narrative of strong, prideful men and genteel, humble women.
 When women, or even men, fail to fit these stereotypes, their value as a human being goes down.
 Is that the world you want to live in?
 Absolutely not.

 The sad truth is society values pride in men and humility in women, not the other way around.
 As a result, far too many women live with the perception that speaking up for themselves and advocating powerfully for their goals makes them less likable.
-They fear being seen as haughty or arrogant and worry about
+They fear being seen as haughty or arrogant and worry about “looking bad.”

 St. Augustine said, “It was pride that turned angels into devils; it is humility that makes men as angels.”
-Incredibly, nearly 1,000 years later, Confucius said, “Humility is the solid foundation of all virtues.”
+Incredibly, nearly 1,000 years before, Confucius said, “Humility is the solid foundation of all virtues.”

 Countless other quotes across a wide variety of belief systems echo these sentiments.
 In most religious circles, the more humble you are, the closer you are to the belief system’s ideal, whether it's God or the best version of yourself.